Author picture Fongang Rodrique

 • The connection is created and you are given

-2. The webhook URL needed
+2. The Hookdeck webhook URL needed

 Paddle event Hookdeck CLI

-• The same connection can be seen on your Hookdeck online dashboard after following the link.
+The same connection can be seen on your Hookdeck guest console after following the link.
+Copy the Paddle Source webhook URL for the next step.

-Create a Paddle webhook event listener
+Create a Paddle webhook notification

-Subscription created webhook event on Paddle
+Product created webhook event on Paddle

 Test Paddle webhook events